bsummy/blog/README.md

-# music
+# Homer

-This is a personal website/blog that I've been working on for a couple weeks.
-The next year of my life is going to be a busy one, so I decided to create a way for my friend and family to stay up to date.
-I plan on posting blogs, journal posts, album reviews, assorted thoughts, and more on a totally irregular basis.
-It'll be totally self-driven, with no notifications or pinging from me.

-Upon opening the site, click on any of the albums to check that blog post.
-Drag the vinyl to the turntable, then press play on the record.
-The blog post will pop-up, and you can also see pictures from my journey.

----

-I began this project as part of a year-long goal to improve my front-end skills, and to learn the flutter library.
-Last fall, I met a young father during a layover who first told me about flutter.
-So, when I starting thinking about an a new project, it seemed like a nice change of pace from the React/Angular and HTML/CSS/JS paradigm.
+This is a personal blog I created as an alternative to social media.
+It serves a dual purpose:

+a) Update my friends and family to stay up to date on my life.
+It's totally opt-in, rather than pushing to feeds or sending notifications.
+I've got a busy year ahead of me, and I want to ensure people have a chance to see what's going on.

+b) Improve at front-end design while learning a new paradigm.
+Here, I have the freedom to build whatever features I feel like, and end up with a nice looking end product.
+I've already learned so much through building it, and I'll come up with new features to implement as I see fit.